Overview of Clean Room Software Engineering

 - Saves resources.

-Clean room software engineering ensures good quality software with certified reliability and for that only it has been incorporated in many new software practices.
-Still according to the IT industry experts it is not very adoptable as it is very theoretical and includes too mathematical to use in real world.
-But they consider it as a future technique for the IT industries.
+Clean room software engineering ensures good quality software with certified reliability and for that only it has been incorporated into many new software practices.
+Still, according to the IT industry experts, it is not very adaptable as it is very theoretical and includes too mathematical to use in the real world.
+But they consider it as a future technology for the IT industries.